lescpsn/kb/README.md

 #### Why
-Although I use a password manager, there are random secrets I still have to type into terminals and available tools I found for storing secrets via command line use gpg to encrypt/decrypt which is a pain.
+Although I use a password manager, there are random secrets I still have to type into terminals.
+Available tools I found for storing secrets via command line use gpg to encrypt/decrypt which is a pain.